davidpallmann/hashnode-backups/cl19ywd4x00fuzunvbn010net.md

 3. **Generate recommenders, solutions, campaigns, and event trackers**: configure and generate recommenders, solutions (recipes), campaigns, and event trackers.
 4. **Get recommendations**: use your recommendation system, retrieving personalized user recommendations and sending user events in real-time to keep your interaction data up-to-date.

+The [AWS Free Tier](https://aws.amazon.com/personalize/pricing/?loc=ft#Free_Tier) gives you 2 months use of Amazon Personalize for free.

 ## Concepts

 Let's review some Personalize concepts and terms: